algorandfoundation/algokit-cli/docs/architecture-decisions/2024-03-06_local_dev_ui_packaging.md

     - `.msi` for Windows
     - `.dmg` for macOS
 - Link to PoC: [Electron PoC](https://github.com/negar-abbasi/electron-poc).

+**Cons**

-  - Resource used (running on macos m2 chip with 12 cores and 16GB of memory):
+- Electron is resource hungry, for a small test app (Hello World) it uses 146.0 MB of memory and 0.47% of CPU (running on macos m2 chip with 12 cores and 16GB of memory)
-    - 146.0 MB of memory
-    - 0.47% of CPU
 - When built on local machine, the package size for macOS is ~250MB.

 ### Option 2 - Tauri